hylang/hy/docs/language/api.rst

 `try` must contain at least one `catch` block, and may optionally have an `else` or `finally` block.
-If an error is raised with a matching catch block during execution of `error-prone-function` then that catch block will be executed.
-If no errors are raised the `else` block is executed.
-Regardless if an error was raised or not, the `finally` block is executed as last.
+If an error is raised with a matching catch block during execution of `error-prone-function`, that catch block will be executed.
+If no errors are raised, the `else` block is executed.
+The `finally` block will be executed last, regardless of whether or not an error was raised.

 unless
 ------

-`unless` macro is a shorthand for writing a if-statement that checks if the given conditional is False.
-The following shows how the macro expands into code.
+The `unless` macro is a shorthand for writing an `if` statement that checks if the given conditional is `False`.
+The following shows the expansion of this macro.

 .. code-block:: clj

     (unless conditional statement)

     (if conditional
       None
       (do statement))